 James lays out his criteria on living a humble life that honours the Lord in the fourth chapter of his epistle.
 He lists a series of commands that will not only keep us in close fellowship with God, but encourages us towards humility of heart and gentleness of spirit.

-We are instructed to submit to God, with a promise that when we resist the devil and he will flee from us.
-We are told that if we draw near to the Lord, He will draw near to each one of us and we are directed to be single-minded men and women, and not to be tossed about by every wind of doctrine.
+We are instructed to submit to God, with a promise that when we resist the devil, he will flee from us.
+We are told that if we draw near to the Lord, He will draw near to each one of us, and we are directed to be single-minded men and women and not to be tossed about by every wind of doctrine.